Split Computing and Early Exiting for Deep Learning Applications: Survey and Research Challenges: Introduction

-Recently, \gls{ec} approaches~\cite{flores2014computational,mao2017survey,chen2019deep} have attempted to address the ``latency vs computation'' conundrum by completely offloading the \gls{dnn} execution to servers located very close to the mobile device, \textit{i.e.}, at the ``edge'' of the network.
+Recently, \gls{ec} approaches~\cite{mao2017survey,chen2019deep} have attempted to address the ``latency vs computation'' conundrum by completely offloading the \gls{dnn} execution to servers located very close to the mobile device, \textit{i.e.}, at the ``edge'' of the network.
 However, canonical \gls{ec} does not consider that the quality of wireless links -- although providing high throughput on the average -- can suddenly fluctuate due to the presence of erratic noise and interference patterns, which may impair performance in latency-bound applications.
-For example, mobility and impaired propagation have been shown to decrease throughput even in high-bandwidth wireless links~\cite{zhang2019will,mateo2019analysis}.
-In many cases, mobile devices belonging to the \gls{iot} are based on technologies such as Long Range (LoRa)~\cite{samie2016iot}, which has a maximum data rate of 37.5 Kbps due to duty cycle limitations \cite{adelantado2017understanding}.
+For example, mobility and impaired propagation have been shown to decrease throughput even in high-bandwidth wireless links~\cite{zhang2019will,mateo2019analysis} while many \gls{iot} systems are based on communication technologies such as Long Range (LoRa)~\cite{samie2016iot}, which has a maximum data rate of 37.5 Kbps due to duty cycle limitations \cite{adelantado2017understanding}.

 The severe offloading limitations of some mobile devices, coupled with the instability of the wireless channel (\emph{e.g.}, UAV network~\cite{gupta2015survey}), imply that the amount of data offloaded to edge should be decreased, while at the same time keep the model accuracy as close as possible to the original.
 For this reason, \textit{\gls{sc}} \cite{kang2017neurosurgeon} and \textit{\gls{ee}} strategies \cite{teerapittayanon2016branchynet} have been proposed to provide an intermediate option between \gls{ec} and local computing.
 The key intuition behind \gls{sc} and \gls{ee} is similar to the one behind model pruning~\cite{han2016deep,li2016pruning,he2017channel,yang2017designing} and knowledge distillation \cite{hinton2014distilling,kim2016sequence,mirzadeh2020improved} -- since modern \glspl{dnn} are heavily over-parameterized \cite{yu2020understanding,yu2019understanding}, their accuracy can be preserved even with substantial reduction in the number of weights and filters, and thus representing the input with fewer parameters.
 Specifically, \gls{sc} divide a larger \gls{dnn} into head and tail models, which are respectively executed by the mobile device and edge server. \gls{ee}, on the other hand, proposes the introduction of ``subbranches'' into the early layers of \gls{dnn} models, so that the full computation of the model can be halted -- and a prediction result provided -- if the classifiers in the current subbranches have high confidence with the specific model input.